aamiller/Info201GroupProj/README.md

 #### Anticipated Major Challenges
 The scope of our data is not massive, as it has about 1800 lines of data and some years do not have many movies.
 We may have to narrow down our scope to a few years where there is a lot of data.
 It may be challenging to cleanly join data from the IMDB Api, especially if we have many additional columns to add.

+Since we are pretty new to using Shiny.io but the INFO 201 class this project is for is going to teach it in more depth, we should be able to work in Shiny.io by the end of this week.